zavalab/ADAM_Documentation/energy_incent.md

 <h2>Case 3: $0.10 USD/kWh</h2>

 <p>
-For case 3, the energy incentive is raised to $0.10 USD/kWh, resulting in a few more farms installing technologies.
+For case 3, the energy incentive is raised to $0.10 per kWh, resulting in a few more farms installing technologies.
 The surrounding CAFOs can then send their waste to the nearby technology site without having to build their own technology site.
 As a result, more waste is being processed.
 </p>

 <img src="Pictures\energy_incent\case_3.png">

 <h2>Conclusion</h2>

 <p>
     The waste generated from CAFOs has the potential to be converted into a useful product: bio-electricity; this will result in a much more sustainable pathway than simply disposing of the waste product.
-However, installing and operating the technologies for converting waste to energy are expensive.
+However, installing and operating the technologies for converting waste to energy is expensive.
 Thus, energy incentives of 0, 0.04, 0.10 USD are applied.
 </p>

 <p>
-    At market price ($0 USD incentives), no technologies were installed and all waste was applied to croplands.
-At $0.04 USD incentive, at least two farms installed technologies and the surrounding farms were able to send their waste to the technology sites for processing.
-At $0.10 energy incentives, several more CAFOs installed technologies, and as a result much more manure was able to be processed.
+    At market price ($0 incentives), no technologies were installed and all waste was applied to croplands.
+At a $0.04 incentive, at least two farms installed technologies and the surrounding farms were able to send their waste to the technology sites for processing.
+At $0.10 energy incentives, several more CAFOs installed technologies, and as a result, much more manure was able to be processed.
 </p>

 <p>
     As the price of electricity increases, CAFOs become more willing to install technologies to process their waste into bioelectricity.
 </p>